 Communication Skills.
-It is the ability to communicate effectively to people at all levels of an organization or society.
+It is the ability to communicate effectively with people at all levels of an organization or society.
 It is an aggregate of different skills, including oral and written communication, listening, friendliness, feedback, open-mindedness, and understanding body language, and similar non-verbal communication methods.
-Knowledge of modern communication like email and communicating through phone or social media is also highly important.
+Knowledge of modern communication, like email and communicating through phone or social media, is also highly important.

 Creative Thinking.
 Creative thinkers tend to offer unorthodox solutions, which other people may find unsettling at first.
 Yet, creative thinkers are the ones who can discover new ideas or solutions because of their knack for innovation and solving problems.

 Creative thinking is about thinking differently or seeing an issue from a new perspective.
 This often allows you to find a new solution or see that the problem does not necessarily need a solution.

 Critical Thinking Skills.
 It refers to a person’s ability to analyze problems systematically and devise new ways to solve them.
 It could be an improvement to a procedure, a better approach to a problem, or an additional process to check and prevent errors.
 People with the ability to think critically play a good role in improving methods, reducing costs, and enhancing processes to achieve better results.

 Intellectual Curiosity.
 It refers to a person’s persistent desire to know and understand.
 It is the primary component of continuous improvement.
 Intellectually curious individuals tend to challenge the status quo.
 They advocate experimentation to test the boundaries of possibilities.

 They desire to discover breakthroughs that cut loose from the stereotypical thinking that persists in all levels of society up to this day.